 Zoe Share samples

-HTC Sense 5 and all of its new software features make the HTC one a truly unique device.
-The software feels fresh and is clean and intuitive to use.
+HTC Sense 5 and all of its new software features make the HTC One a truly unique device.
+The software feels fresh, clean and intuitive to use.
 Features like BlinkFeed may feel like bloat for those who are already deep into Android, but they offer a unique way of interacting with social media and news for those who may not already be using Feedly, FlipBoard or one of the dozens of other apps which offer a somewhat similar experience.

-The one thing that’s truly missing is a tutorial system which walks new users through features like video highlights or the customization application drawer.
-HTC has done a great job of documenting these features on its HTC Show Me YouTube channel, but the videos would be more effective if they were integrated somehow into the software.
+The one thing that’s truly missing is a tutorial system which walks new users through features like video highlights or the customization of the app drawer.
+HTC has done a great job of documenting these features on its HTC Show Me YouTube channel, but the videos would be more effective if they were available directly on the phone.

 A flagship phone with all the latest bells and whistles can grab the attention of the media, but the real test of a device is how it handles itself under pressure.
 The HTC One may be equipped with a 1.7GHz Snapdragon 600 processor and 2GB of RAM, but that doesn’t necessarily mean that it will be able to handle everything we can throw at it.
 Or maybe it can…